How to find volunteers for your nonprofit organization

 If you can make room in your budget, hold a volunteer appreciation event that lets all of your volunteers get together and have some fun.
 This can be a picnic in the park, a night at the bowling alley, or maybe just a catered gathering at the office of your nonprofit.
 If you allow your attendees to bring friends, you could also be widening your volunteer pool!

-Now that you have some tips on how to find your volunteers, it’s helpful to have a way to collect their information.
-Here’s where Jotform can help.
-You can use premade volunteer application form templates to collect all the information you’ll need to call upon your volunteers for help.
-You can choose from over 120 templates and tweak them as you see fit for your nonprofit.
+Now that you have some tips on how to find volunteers, you’ll need a way to collect their information.
+That’s where Jotform can help.
+You can make a custom mobile app for your nonprofit — no coding required — using Jotform Apps.
+Then just add a premade volunteer application form to collect all the information you’ll need.

 Send Comment: